 How does a RunBikeRun work?
 A RunBikeRun event includes a run, bike, then another run.
 The event starts at the finishing arch, includes a transition to the bike in the transition area with race completion under the finishing arch after the run.

 Does Cal Tri Events do overall awards?
 Age group awards?
-Overall awards to the top 3 (Male & Female) for each of the 14 events will be presented.
+Overall awards to the top 3 (Male, Female & Non-Binary) for each of the 14 events will be presented.
 There are no age group awards.
-Consistent feedback from our community is that athletes would rather spend time with family and friends than endure a lengthy age group award ceremony with 560 possible podium presentations (14 events x 20 age groups x 2 (M/F).
+Consistent feedback from our community is that athletes would rather spend time with family and friends than endure a lengthy age group award ceremony with 840 possible podium presentations (14 events x 20 age groups x 2 (M/F/NB).

 How does Cal Tri Events recognize age groups winners?
-The Grand Prix USA Series Competition returns with over 30 races across the U.S. A total of 130 athletes will be recognized (Top 5 Overall Male, Top 5 Overall Female & 120 Age Group).
-In 2021, over $10,000 worth of prizes will be awarded.
+The Grand Prix USA Series Competition returns with over 30 races across the U.S. A total of 135 athletes will be recognized (Top 5 Overall Male, Top 5 Overall Female, Top 5 Overall Non-Binary & 120 Age Group).
+In 2022, over $15,000 worth of prizes will be awarded.

 What is Cal Tri Events Refund Policy?
 There are no refunds, deferrals, or transfers with the following exceptions: